Benefits of Pumpkin Seeds

 May Support Prostate Health

 The prostate’s primary function is to produce the fluid that nourishes and transports sperm (29).
 The anti-inflammatory properties in pumpkin seeds are likely responsible for their ability to support prostate health.
-For instance, several human studies demonstrate that the consumption of pumpkin seeds reduces symptoms associated with (30,31).
+For instance, several human studies demonstrate that the consumption of pumpkin seeds reduces symptoms associated with benign prostatic hyperplasia (30,31).
 Benign prostatic hyperplasia (BPH) is a condition that enlarges the prostate gland, resulting in urination problems (32).
 In one study, although pumpkin seeds were not as effective as prescription medications for BPH, pumpkin seed oil reduced symptoms and improved the quality of life in all 73 participants with fewer negative side effects (33).

 May Support Urinary Health